RxSwiftCommunity/Action/Readme.md

 Now `execute()` only does the work if the email address is valid.
 Super cool!

-Note that `enabledIf` isn't the same as the `enabled` property.
-You pass in `enabledIf` and the action uses that, and its current executing state, to determine if it's currently enabled.
+(Note that `enabledIf` isn't the same as the `enabled` property.
+You pass in `enabledIf` and the action uses that (combined with its current executing state) to determine if it's currently enabled.)

 What's _really_ cool is the `UIButton` extension.
 It accepts a `CocoaAction`, which is just `Action<Void, Void>`.